-In addition, proper presentation of marketing materials in the home, via direct mail and email are also extremely important.
-Quality color brochures, flyers, property and community disclosures should be at the fingertips of every buyer and agent that enter your home.
+In addition, proper presentation of marketing materials in the home, direct mail and email are also extremely important.
+Quality color brochures, flyers, property and community disclosures should be at the fingertips of every buyer and agent who enters your home.

 Not All Real Estate Agents are the Same

 Real estate agents cannot all be painted with the same brush.
 There is good and “not so good” in every profession.

 You have the ability to control who represents you and how they do it!

 This is what I have encountered recently while reviewing subdivisions and home listings for my current buyer clients: